Opened 14 years ago

 On Linux, PR_SET_TIMERSLACK via prctl might just do the trick?

-comment:13 Changed 12 years ago by kruton
+comment:13 by kruton, 12 years ago

 I love Deluge & was excited to get it running on my raspberry pi, but 5-8% CPU usage at idle is a no-go on a device which is pretty constrained at the best of times.

-I shrink CPU usage to under 1% if I change the AlertManager?'s update interval from 0.05 (20 times a second) to 1 (once per second) in deluge/core/alertmanager.py.
+I shrink CPU usage to under 1% if I change the AlertManager's update interval from 0.05 (20 times a second) to 1 (once per second) in deluge/core/alertmanager.py.
 Are there any downsides to this?

 It seems... odd... practice to have to poll for alerts (especially that frequently) but I don't know how the libtorrent API works so perhaps it's necessary.